delabassee/java-lab/lab9-switch-expression.md

 ```
 ## Wrap-up

-In this exercice, you have used Switch Expression, a standard feature since Java 14.
+In this exercise, you have used Switch Expression, a standard feature since Java 14.

 Switch expressions complement nicely the traditional Swith statement by enabling to easily write less error-prone Switch cases.
 Moreover, the produced code is also more readable!
 For additional details, please check [JEP 361: Switch Expressions (Standard)](https://openjdk.java.net/jeps/361).